AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Shadows have new lines of dialog that they will occasionally say when wandering around.
 * Treasure chests now make a glittery sound effect to let you know that one is nearby.
 * There are new visual and audio effects on safe room doors that make them more obvious.
+* Many of the puzzles have been modified and some new ones have been added.
+* The grappling hook will now allow you to access new areas in palaces where hidden pathways or treasure might be found.
+* Will Seeds are new collectables that can be found in each palace.
+Finding one will restore a little bit of SP to the party, and finding all three of a palaces Will Seeds will reward the player with a unique accessory.

 ### Combat